 2.179 Fading ― The destruction of colouring matter in a paint surface as a result of ageing, weathering or exposure to sunlight.
 The development of chalking gives an appearance of fading, but in this case the original colour may be substantially restored by the application of a coat of varnish.

-2.180 False Body ― The apparently full bodied condition of paint which undergoes a marked reduction of viscosity when agitated and returns to its former condition either immediately or subsequently, when allowed to remain at rest ( see also ‘thixotropy’ ).
+2.180 False Body ― The apparently full bodied condition of paint which undergoes a marked reduction of viscosity when agitated and returns to its former condition either immediately or subsequently, when allowed to remain at rest ( see ‘thixotropy’ ).

 2.181 Fast to Light ― The description of a paint film, pigment or dyestuff which retains its original colour on exposure to light under defined conditions.